pitrak1/battlescript/README.md

 - Add support for list comprehensions

 ** Most of the above stuff is tackled, but implementing lists properly may involve fleshing out operator overriding and constructors to make bootstrapped classes for lists/dicts/etc., so taht's probably next **

+### Classes and Objects

+Support for constructors

+** HIGH PRIO: parens and unary operators and overriding assignment operators not working as expected **